Yes, you can be part of the lower class without being aware of it!

 You are receiving government assistance

-When your financial needs exceed your ability to meet basic living expenses independently and you need government assistance, it is clear that something is now working well financially.
+When your financial needs exceed your ability to meet basic living expenses independently and you need government assistance, it is clear that something is not working well financially.
 The money you have is not sufficient to cover food, housing, or healthcare without additional support.
+Relying on these programs means that, by definition, your income falls below a certain threshold of poverty or near-poverty set by the government.
+It is a direct and objective measure of economic struggle.

 Living paycheck to paycheck